Skip to main content

 The Warrior Bride

-Fatta (Patta), as fondly called by everyone was a deft warrior even before he reached his teens.
-His name and bravery spread across the land, to Rana Udai Singh’s ears in Chittorgarh.
-He was also the nephew to Ranaji’s close aide Rawat Chundawatji.
-Upon the order of Ranaji, Fatta and his mother were brought to Chittorgarh from Kelwa and Udai Singhji made sure he was trained as deftly as his own sons.
+Fateh Pratap Singh Chundawat or Fatta (Patta), as fondly called by everyone, was a deft warrior even before he reached his teens.
+His name and bravery spread across the land to Rana Udai Singh’s ears in Chittorgarh.
+He was also the nephew of Ranaji’s close aide Rawat Chundawatji.
+Upon the order of Ranaji, Fatta and his mother were brought to Chittorgarh from Kelwa, and Udai Singhji made sure he was trained as deftly as his own sons.
 That is when Fatta befriended the crown prince Kunwar Pratap Singh.

 Chittorgarh was under the constant glare of the Mughals.
 It was a roadway to the glorious port cities of Saurashtra.
 Mughals wanted Mewar and Marwar to ally with them.
 Akbar had already started sending troops with alliance proposals to the lesser states.
 If they didn’t agree, they were attacked.
 In this situation, Udai Singhji met a sage on a hunting expedition.
-The sage predicted great danger looms over Chittorgarh and to flourish and survive Mewar needed to shift its capital.
+The sage predicted that great danger loomed over Chittorgarh, and to flourish and survive, Mewar needed to shift its capital.
 The inauguration of the new capital was made in 1559 A.D.
-Soon, Mewar’s new Capital was the one beside Lake Picholi and most of the Royal Family shifted there in 1562 A.D.
-The older Kunwars Pratap, Shakti, Vikram etc. were given the responsibilities of protecting Mewar’s other major forts at Kumbhalmer, Mandalgarh, Rampura, Shahpura, Bijolia and other check posts that made up Mewar’s major borders.
+Soon, Mewar’s new Capital was the one beside Lake Picholi, and most of the Royal Family shifted there in 1562 A.D.
+The older Kunwars Pratap, Shakti, Vikram, etc., were given the responsibilities of protecting Mewar’s other major forts at Kumbhalmer, Mandalgarh, Rampura, Shahpura, Bijolia and other check posts that made up Mewar’s major borders.
 Mewar was on alert while Akbar was concentrating on Saurashtra.
-Once he heard that Ranaji had shifted the capital he hatched a plan.
+Once he heard that Ranaji had shifted the capital, he hatched a plan.

-Even with the help of this troop, Udai Singh’s own mere two thousand left at Chittorgarh made quite a less number as compared to the impending danger upon the fort.
-Around the end of 1566 or the beginning of 1567, the popular folklores suggest that Kunwar Pratap Singh and his family, despite his reluctance to leave Chittorgarh were ordered to shift to Kumbhalgarh by his father and foresee the situations there.
-With Chittorgarh under threat so were the other major forts of the state.
+Even with the help of this troop, Udai Singh’s own mere two thousand left at Chittorgarh made a smaller number as compared to the impending danger upon the fort.
+Around the end of 1566 or the beginning of 1567, the popular folklore suggests that Kunwar Pratap Singh and his family, despite his reluctance to leave Chittorgarh, were ordered to shift to Kumbhalgarh by his father and foresee the situation there.
+With Chittorgarh under threat, so were the other major forts of the state.

 Here begins our tale in this historic setting!

 His mother had made sure she was adjusting well to the new home.
-The irony, as it was their marriage ended with Akbar’s bombardment and cannonball noises at the fort walls instead of the dhol nagadas.
-They had stared right at each other almost like a reflex knowing their life, shared, was always going to be a tough battle.
+The irony was that their marriage ended with Akbar’s bombardment and cannonball noises at the fort walls instead of the dhol nagadas.
+They had stared right at each other, almost like a reflex, knowing their shared life was always going to be a tough battle.

 He had stared at her bridal finery and smiling face as she repeated the question.